RICHARD J ROGERS

 Richard is a qualified lawyer in California, England and Wales, as well as Cambodia.
 He worked for several years as a commercial lawyer in San Francisco, California, dealing with complex intellectual property disputes.
 He later held senior positions in the UN and the OSCE dealing with war crimes, human rights and legal reform.
 He was the OSCE’s Chief legal system monitor in post-conflict Kosovo, the Principal Defender at the UN’s Extraordinary Chambers in the Courts of Cambodia, and the head of legal support for the Appeals Chamber at the International Criminal Tribunal for Yugoslavia.
 In 2016 Richard was hired by the Registrar of the International Criminal Court to review and overhaul the ICC’s legal aid system.
 Richard has applied his field expertise to ‘business and human rights’ issues and offers a range of services to businesses operating in unstable environments.

-Richard’s recent clients include: the UK Foreign and Commonwealth Office; Deloitte (France); the Transitional Government of Tamil Eelam; the Libyan Ministry of Justice; the National Movement for the Liberation of Azawad (Mali); the Foreign Minister of Bangladesh; the President of the Burundi opposition political party; and a group of Cambodian victims who lodged a case before the ICC.
+Richard’s recent clients include: the UK Foreign and Commonwealth Office; Deloitte (France); Sikhs For Justice; the Transnational Government of Tamil Eelam; the Libyan Ministry of Justice; the National Movement for the Liberation of Azawad (Mali); the Foreign Minister of Bangladesh; the President of the Burundi opposition political party; and a group of Cambodian victims who lodged a case before the ICC.
 Richard has provided training on human rights throughout Africa, Asia, and Europe.

 Richard has testified before the US Congress House Committee on Foreign Affairs, and spoken to human rights issues before the EU Parliament and the Parliament of Bosnia and Herzegovina.
 He is an Expert for the World Bank Inspection Panel and the UK Stabilisation Unit.
 He has UK Government security clearance.